-GPU or Graphical Processing Unit is another important hardware which uses the binary code in order to process the binary code.
-All graphics are rendered as binary code and parallel architecture in most of time.
+GPU or Graphical Processing Unit is another important hardware that uses the binary code in order to process the binary code.
+All graphics are rendered as binary code and parallel architecture most of the time.

 Computer Network provides the data transmission between different hosts.
-Internet uses the computers networks for communication and in general the transmitted data is encoded as binary code during the transmission.
+Internet uses the computer networks for communication and in general, the transmitted data is encoded as binary code during the transmission.

 Binary Code and Boolean Logic